joehakimrahme/JSR/README.md

 Here are the handicaps you might get:

+* **Broken Fingers** A childhood accident has damaged both your hands, leaving your fingers severely deformed.
+You lose the ability to hold weapons.
+(Unhanded combat, spells and staves are still fair game)
 * **Insomniac** The voices in your head prevent you from falling asleep.
 The loud screams of your own anxiety keep you up and dreading the night.
 You cannot sleep in-game.